DevLoock/devloock/README.md

 ## Certified Android Developer

-As a Certified Developer with 3 years' experience, my background in logistics complements my Android Development skills.
+As a Certified Developer with closed to 3 years' experience, my background in logistics complements my Android Development skills.
 I craft innovative apps for today's users, blending technical know-how with strong communication skills to deliver standout solutions.

 - 🌍  I'm based in Germany
 - ✉️  You can contact me at [droidcoderpie@gmail.com](mailto:droidcoderpie@gmail.com)